Have you ever been confused by this notation at the end of an IP address?

 /30 networks fit in a

-To calculate the exact range that an IP and CIDR block corresponds to is a bit more difficult to do in your head.
+To calculate the exact range that an IP and CIDR block corresponds to is a bit more challenging to do in your head.
 For small blocks, it's simple.
 For larger blocks, it might be tough to do the math in your head (although it's the same!).
-There are a host of calculators online that can calculate the first and last usable IPs based on the command, like cidr.xyz.
+A host of calculators online can calculate the first and last usable IPs based on the command, like cidr.xyz.

 As a caveat, you should remember that each range should reserve an address for the network and broadcast addresses, so the effective number of addresses is two fewer than what you calculated.